 What makes these new Sketches especially intriguing is the fact that Davis has seen fit to retain the original album's opening and closing movements (Joaquin Rodrigo's "Concierto de Aranjuez," Evans' "Solea") but has replaced the middle three with a pair of his own compositions ("Muerte del Matador," El Moreno") and "El Albaicin," composed for piano by Issac Albeniz.
 At the risk of seeming perverse, a reasonable argument can be made that, rather than undermining the enterprise, these substitutions actually represent an improvement over the prototype.
 Blasphemous, some may allege, but the premise can indeed be debated.

+There is, on the other hand, no doubt about the weight or staying power of "Concierto" or "Solea," which firmly anchor both the older and newer incarnations of Sketches.
 The former, governed throughout by Davis' bright, expressive trumpet, is a largely sedate and allusive tone poem, whereas the latter, introduced by the string section and Davis' radiant horn, evinces the spirit and sensuality of a Spanish dance (or two), an impression underscored by throbbing drums and clicking castanets.
 Davis' "Matador" is sober and unhurried, as befits its theme, his "El Moreno" more redolent of buoyant Spanish rhythms.
 "Moreno" also embodies the only solo aside from Davis, presumably by tenor saxophonist Steve Eisen, as he is the only tenor listed among the personnel.
 The classically oriented "Albaicin," which rounds out the session, is a charming showcase for the CJP's exemplary string quartet (two violins, viola and cello).